visualizenews/corona/index.markdown

   appearance: Large
   hidden: true
   title: Relation between performed tests and positive cases
-  introduction: 'Is there a relation between the performed tests and the people found
+  introduction: 'Is there a relation between the number performed tests and the number
-    positive to **COVID-19**?
-In this chart we try to highlight the relation between the two values, trying to answer a question that Italians ask themselves very often recently: is Italy''s Coronavirus death rate really higher than in the rest of the world or, simply, there is more people positive in our country?'
+    people found positive of **COVID-19**?
+In this chart, we highlight the correlation between these two values, trying to answer a question that Italians have recently been asking themselves very often: is Italy''s Coronavirus death rate truly higher than that of every other country in the world?
+Or is it just that more people have tested positive?'
-  explanation: The x-axis is the time.
-Violet points represent the number of tests
+  explanation: The X-axis is time.
+The violet dots represent the number of tests performed
-    performed every day.
-Purple points represent news cases discovered. the distance between the two points represent tests with a negative result ("no-sick").
+    every day.
+The purple dots represent the number of newly discovered cases.
+The distance between the two aforementioned points represents the number of negative tests.
 The distance (and the change of the distance over time) highlights the change in percentage and might help understand if it's true that a lot of positive cases aren't discovered.
   placeholder_id: testsVsNewCases
   object: testsVsNewCases
   centered_title: false